The Health Benefits of Pets

-Eating healthy and staying active is important to maintain heart health but owning a pet can also help.
-According to a study by the National Institute of Health which analyzed dog and cat owners, pet owners experienced smaller increases in heart rate and blood pressure during periods of stress and increases returned to normal faster.
+Eating healthy and staying active is important to maintain heart health, but owning a pet can also help.
+According to a study by the National Institute of Health that analyzed dog and cat owners, pet owners experienced smaller increases in heart rate and blood pressure during periods of stress, and increases returned to normal faster.

-Pets are really good at making you smile – even if you’re feeling down.
-But even for those affected by depression, having a pet can result in mood lifting benefits.
+Pets are really good at making you smile—even if you’re feeling down.
+But even for those affected by depression, having a pet can result in mood-lifting benefits.
 The National Institute of Mental Health recognizes animal-assisted therapy as a treatment for depression and other mood disorders.
-As a trusted companion with unconditional love for their owners, pets can help those with depression feel less isolated and playing with a dog or cat can elevate levels of serotonin and dopamine -- nerve transmitters that are known to have pleasurable and calming properties.
+As trusted companions with unconditional love for their owners, pets can help those with depression feel less isolated, and playing with a dog or cat can elevate levels of serotonin and dopamine—nerve transmitters that are known to have pleasurable and calming properties.